WelshDan/smittys-bar-booking/README.md

 - As a **programmer** I can **create a mailing system** to **keep the user/owners update with bookings and any changes/cancellations**
 - As a **programmer** I can **create sufficient checks** to **enable the website to run without errors** (Manual checks were used instead of creating programmed checks)
 - As a **programmer** I can **create an upcoming events page** so that I can **inform the user of what future events are happening at the pub**

-## Include

-- Layout and Navigation
-- Programs and tools
-- Bugs, missing parts and issues
-- My feedback
-- Links, references and credits

-The initial aim of this website was to provide a website to a fictional bar that included log/sign in/out functions and could utilise the inbuilt admin tool of Django and the database functions of PostgreSQL.

-This is a website and so the only thing needed would be to sign up and log in.

 -----------